ollyburren/CHIGP/README.md

   * Add an option to ppi computation to impute using PMI method.
   * Describe set based and hierachical Bayes factor comparison method.
   * Add in software to compute suitable 'nulls' that are required for paper.
+  * Citations for HapMap recombination data and Ensembl VEP tool.
+  * Add code for annotating interaction sets (adding gene names and biotypes) for peakMatrix and WashU formats.